Choosing a College or University

 Things to consider when looking for higher education

 Getting training after high school may help you get a better-paying job doing work you like.
 But going to school is a big investment.
 You’re investing your time.
 Chances are you’ll also have to invest your own money or take out a student loan to go to school.
-So you need to be sure that you’re choosing the right school.
+So you need to be sure that you’re choosing the right school.1.Talk to your counselor.
+Your school counselor is the first stop for information about the options available to you.
+Counselors can help you focus on your needs and goals, and they have information about different types of schools.
+Your counselor also can help you collect or prepare application materials.

 2.Shop around.
 Contact more than one school.
-If you’re looking for vocational training, check the Yellow Pages under “Schools” for phone numbers.
+If you’re looking for vocational training, check the Yellow Pages under “Schools†for phone numbers.
 If your area has a community college, call the admissions office and find out what kinds of training the college offers.

 3.Visit the school.
 Call the school and schedule a visit, preferably while classes are being taught.
 Get a feel for the school; make sure you’re comfortable with the facilities, the equipment, the teachers, and the students.<